animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Managing data with {data-store-name} is an active task.
-Tuning is generally required, and you must employ a combination of features (for example, both eviction and [expiration](#bootstrap-annotation-config-region-expiration)) to effectively manage your data in memory with {data-store-name}.
+Managing data with GemFire is an active task.
+Tuning is generally required, and you must employ a combination of features (for example, both eviction and [expiration](#bootstrap-annotation-config-region-expiration)) to effectively manage your data in memory with GemFire.

 </div>

 <div class="paragraph">

-Given that {data-store-name} is an In-Memory Data Grid (IMDG), data is managed in-memory and distributed to other nodes that participate in a cluster in order to minimize latency, maximize throughput and ensure that data is highly available.
+Given that GemFire is an In-Memory Data Grid (IMDG), data is managed in-memory and distributed to other nodes that participate in a cluster in order to minimize latency, maximize throughput and ensure that data is highly available.
 Since not all of an application’s data is